adamrossnelson/smrput/README.md

 # 1. Smart Put
 Repository for smrput (AKA "smart put" Stata packages) for use with putdocx.
-A family of commands that produces various tables through putdocx.
+A family of commands that produces various tables through `putdocx`.

 **Version 2.0 available as of April 20th, 2018 from Boston College Statistical Software Components (SSC) :**